Selection

 - Mexican Waves

-- A mechanical transverse wave comprised of oscillating sports–fans
+- A mechanical transverse wave comprised of vertically oscillating sports–fans

 - Sweet Caroline